Manarjpn/hello-world/README.md

 # hello-world
-start of project
+Start of project

 Hi there,
-I'm Manar and I actually live in Japan.
-I'd like to become an IT in sowfware that's why I'm learning about programming in these days of confinment.
+I'm Manar and I actually live in Japan since 2019.
+I'd like to become a Data Scientist that's why I'll often post projects I'm working on from public sources.